- To develop continuing education programs in a variety of formats and venues based on the needs of the resource sharing community.

 - Copyright: Cindy Kristof, Kent State University Libraries

-- Resources and Standards: Collette Mak, University of Notre Dame
+- Assessment and Statistics: Collette Mak, University of Notre Dame

 Interested in a career in resource sharing?